bitwarden/help/_articles/hosting/install-on-premise.md

        .\bitwarden.ps1 -restart
 6. Test your deployment.
 Visit the web vault at your configured domain name, register a new account, and log in.

+## System Requirements

+- CPU: Dual core @ 2GHz or faster
+- Memory: 2GB of RAM or more
+- Storage: 10GB or more
+- Docker: Engine 1.8+ and Compose 1.17.1+

 ## Configure Your Domain

 By default, bitwarden will be served through ports 80 (http) and 443 (https) on the localhost machine.
 You should open these ports so that bitwarden can be accessed from within and/or outside of the network.
 You can choose different ports during installation if you like.